benallfree/gobot/readme.md

 ## API

-gobot can be used programmatically.
+Gobot can be used programmatically.
 You can add `gobot` as a dependency of your nodejs package and benefit from the seamless management of binary dependencies.

 ```ts
 import { gobot } from 'gobot'